Génome Québec — Commercialization Priming - QC - Canada

 grant_single_labels|admissibility

-• The Principal Investigator must be a McGill University faculty member holding the role of Assistant Professor, Associate Professor, or Full Professor, and eligible to hold Tri-Agency research funding.
+• Principal Investigator (PI) must be a McGill University faculty member holding the role of Assistant Professor, Associate Professor, or Full Professor, and eligible to hold Tri-Agency research funding.

-• Co-Investigators can be McGill University faculty members holding the role of Assistant Professor, Associate Professor, or Full Professor, or researchers from D2R’s partner institutions (McMaster University, University of British Columbia, University of Ottawa, and Université de Sherbrooke) who are eligible to hold Tri-Agency research funding.
+• Co-Investigators (Co-Is) must be McGill University faculty members with positions of Assistant Professor, Associate Professor, or Full Professor, or researchers from D2R’s partner institutions (approved list of researchers).
+These institutions include McMaster University, University of British Columbia, University of Ottawa, and Université de Sherbrooke.
+Co-Investigators must also be eligible to hold Tri-Agency research funding.

 • Collaborators can be individuals from McGill, other academic institutions, industry, government, or community organizations who contribute meaningfully to the project, but are not eligible to receive funding from D2R.

-• Partner Organizations can be government entities, industry, associations, non-profit organizations, or other institutions that have contributed or committed cash or in-kind contributions to support the proposed research.
+• Partner Organizations, which may include government, industry, associations, non-profit organizations, or other institutions, must have contributed or committed cash or in-kind contributions to support the proposed research.

 grant_eligibility_criteria|who_can_apply